The Peter Parker Problem

 39 Pages Posted: 7 Mar 2020 Last revised: 12 Jan 2021

 Date Written: January 10, 2020

-This Article adds an important dimension to the ongoing debates about whether judicial discretion or actuarial tools should govern pretrial release.
-Judicial discretion may be biased towards incapacitation by operating on the "gut level" of psychology-even if these decisions result in suboptimality from a cost-benefit perspective.
-It adds an additional perspective to the existing literature on the political economy of headline-grabbing crimes (the "Willie Horton" effect).
-The insights from pretrial release also apply more generally to a host of similar problems, including parole release, executive clemency, diversion programs, and removal of children from potentially abusive parents, and suggest that policymakers and reformers be cognizant of the way in which current criminal justice thinking is short-sighted, overly reactive, and biased towards incapacitation.
-By applying theories of the counterfactual proposed by Roese and other behavioral psychologists to regret-minimization problems, the Article provides an explanation for why, even when regulations change, judicial decisions to release may remain low.
-It suggests that experimental research specifically targeting judicial counterfactual thinking should take place.
+This Article adds an important dimension to the ongoing debates about whether judicial discretion or actuarial tools should govern pretrial release decisions.
+Judicial discretion may be biased towards incapacitation by operating on the “gut level” of psychology—even if the harms of detention outweigh the benefits.
+Across the United States, jails contain thousands of prisoners who could be released safely, who could resume work and the rest of their lives, but who remain incarcerated because of the fear that one of them might commit a sensational crime.
+The insights of this Article may also apply more generally to a host of similar problems, including parole release, executive clemency, diversion programs, and the removal of children from potentially abusive parents, and suggest that policymakers and reformers be cognizant of the way in which current criminal justice thinking is short-sighted, overly reactive, and biased towards incapacitation.
+By applying theories of the counterfactual proposed by Neal Roese and other behavioral psychologists, the Article provides an explanation for why, even when regulations change, judicial decisions to release arrestees may remain low.
+It suggests that experimental research specifically targeting judicial counterfactual thinking should be conducted.

 Keywords: bail, pretrial, risk assessment, actuarial tools, criminal law, detention, release